 Sunshine River Tours - Capt.
 Mike tells us: "Hello,..." "...We offer manatee, eco, birdwatching, nature, and group tours on the Homosassa river.
 Included in our tours are lunches and dinners dock side at the Seagrass Pub and Grill on the Homosassa river.
 For further information please call me at 352-422-0171 and ask for Capt.
 Mike.Thank you and have a safe trip always.
 Best Regards, Capt Mike "

-Tampa Bay Downs - thouroughbred horse racing and gambling.
+Tampa Bay Downs - thouroughbred horse racing.

 Tropicana Field - St. Petersburg - Home of the Major League Baseball team the Tampa Bay Devil Rays.

-UCF Theater - University of Central Florida's theater complex featuring popular stage plays, and watch for big name shows at UCF's stadium complex.
+UCF Theater - University of Central Florida's theater complex featuring popular stage plays, and watch for big name shows at UCF's new stadium complex.